jinyangwu/jinyangwu.github.io/_pages/about.md

 - *2021*: National Scholarship, Ministry of Education of China.

 # 📖 Educations
-- *2023.09 - now*: Ph.D. student in Pattern Recognition and Machine Learning, Department of Automation, Tsinghua University.
+- *2023.09 - now*: Ph.D. student in Pattern Recognition and Machine Learning, Tsinghua University.
-- *2019.09 - 2023.06*: B.Eng. in Automation, School of Automation Science and Engineering, Xi'an Jiaotong University.
+- *2019.09 - 2023.06*: B.Eng. in Automation, Xi'an Jiaotong University.

 # 🧑‍⚖️ Academic Service
-- **Conference Reviewer**: ICLR 2026, ICML 2026, NeurIPS 2026, ARR 2026, AAAI 2027, AAAI 2026, ECCV 2026.
+- **Conference Reviewer**: ICLR 2026, ICML 2026, NeurIPS 2026, ARR 2026, AAAI 2026, ECCV 2026, AAAI 2027.
 - **Journal Reviewer**: Expert Systems With Applications (ESWA), ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM).

 # 💬 Invited Talks
-- *2025.05*: I gave a talk about in-context reasoning invited by 第七届北京高校人工智能学术论坛暨清华大学第799期（自动化系）博士生学术论坛圆满落幕。
+- *2025.05*: I gave an invited talk on in-context reasoning at the 7th Beijing Universities Artificial Intelligence Academic Forum.
-- *2025.12*: I gave a talk about memory usage invited by 中国人工智能学会元宇宙专委会.
+- *2025.12*: I gave an invited talk on memory usage, hosted by the Metaverse Technical Committee of the Chinese Association for Artificial Intelligence.